noahbagz/ShipD/README.md

 ## Citation (Chicago)

 Bagazinski, Noah J., and Faez Ahmed.
-"Ship-D: Ship Hull Dataset for Design Optimization using Machine Learning." arXiv preprint arXiv:2305.08279 (2023).
+"Ship-D: Ship Hull Dataset for Design Optimization Using Machine Learning."
+In International Design Engineering Technical Conferences and Computers and Information in Engineering Conference, vol. 87301, p.
+V03AT03A028.
+American Society of Mechanical Engineers, 2023.

 ## Bibtex Citation

-@article{bagazinski2023ship,
+@inproceedings{bagazinski2023ship,

-  title={Ship-D: Ship Hull Dataset for Design Optimization using Machine Learning},

-  author={Bagazinski, Noah J and Ahmed, Faez},
+  title={Ship-D: Ship Hull Dataset for Design Optimization Using Machine Learning}, author={Bagazinski, Noah J and Ahmed, Faez}, booktitle={International Design Engineering Technical Conferences and Computers and Information in Engineering Conference}, volume={87301}, pages={V03AT03A028}, year={2023}, organization={American Society of Mechanical Engineers}

-  journal={arXiv preprint arXiv:2305.08279},

-  year={2023}
 }